Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
 However, you MUST use a consistent choice of `R` across all your components.

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
-Because this standard uses a consequential approach, marginal emissions rates should be used for electricity consumption.
+Because this standard uses a consequential approach, marginal emissions rates SHOULD be used for electricity consumption.
 The marginal emissions rate reflects the change in emissions associcated with a change in demand.

 #### Energy Measurement (`E`)
 This is a measurement of the energy consumed by a given piece of software for a given task.
 This MUST be a measurement of energy consumption in kilowatt hours (kWh) of all supporting infrastructure and systems.
 This could be applied to several taxonomies: